nuwarvsd/miit_fdp/README.md

 	Github.com

-2. EDA Tools
+2. EDA Tools : The term Electronic Design Automation (EDA) refers to the tools that are used to design and verify integrated circuits (ICs), printed circuit boards (PCBs), and electronic systems, in general. many open sorces tools are available like Qflow, OpenROAD, OpenLANE, etc...

 	Qflow

 	OpenROAD

 	OpenLANE
-3. PDK
+3. PDK :PDK is process design kit.
+It is interface between FAB and design.

 See Pure Play Fabs and Fabless design companies

 ![image](https://user-images.githubusercontent.com/123365818/215955099-250dd64f-c082-4e92-9053-f1b107559892.png)